kof/sharedjs/readme.md

 - intelligent build tool (include only what you need)
 - don't reinvent the wheel, if there are a libs we could use - do it
 - every function is as standalone as possible, to reduce dependencies
+- no performance overhead for the server because of client support